-The below chart shows the rolling 12-month beta of HRI to the Dow Jones Global Technology index, an index utilised by Allianz Technology Trust (ATT) and Polar Capital Technology (PCT), the two large cap technology trusts, with said index also being viewed as a proxy for the entire global technology sector, thus having an overwhelming bias to large cap companies.
+The below chart shows the rolling 12-month beta (a measure of sensitivity to a reference index) of HRI to the Dow Jones Global Technology index, an index utilised by Allianz Technology Trust (ATT) and Polar Capital Technology (PCT), the two large cap technology trusts, with said index also being viewed as a proxy for the entire global technology sector, thus having an overwhelming bias to large cap companies.

-As can be seen, HRI has exhibited a far lower Beta to the index than those of ATT and PCT, bar a brief period during the COVID-19 crash.
-This shows that, over nearly all time periods, HRI's performance trajectory has shown less corelation to technology than one might expect - in effect, a mathematical representation of the 'uniqueness' we have long espoused.
+As can be seen, HRI has exhibited a far lower beta to the index than those of ATT and PCT, bar a brief period during the COVID-19 crash.
+This shows that, over nearly all time periods, HRI's performance trajectory has shown less correlation to technology than one might expect - in effect, a mathematical representation of the 'uniqueness' we have long espoused.
 This is something which is important in not only distinguishing HRI but also in allowing it to fit within a wider equity portfolio, as a low beta implies superior diversification benefits.
 This is especially important considering that many investors may have seen their large-cap technology exposure increase over recent years given the strong momentum behind the sector.